conversence/idealoom/doc/testing.rst

 Overview
 ========

-Assembl makes use of both backend and front-end testing technologies in order to conduct tests.
+IdeaLoom makes use of both backend and front-end testing technologies in order to conduct tests.
 However, historically, the project suffered from the lack of adoption of modern testing patterns such as TDD_ or BDD_.
 As a result, it did not become developer culture to create tests for every new business logic added.